AndrewCS149/reading-notes/content/class-11.md

 ##### Site Analytics

 It is important to track user activity on a website to see how they were directed to the website and at which time or location on the website they decided to leave.
 This can help identify weak or unappealing spots in a website.
-Sign up for a analytics service at [google analytics]("https://www.google.com/analytics").
+Sign up for a analytics service at "https://www.google.com/analytics".

 #### Deploying a website